Bayer 04 Leverkusen: Club culture

 The 50+1 rule in German football states that a club must hold at least 50 percent of the voting rights plus one vote in its spun-off corporation in order to maintain control.
 The goal is to limit the influence of external investors and protect the club's structure.
 However, there are two exceptions: Leverkusen and VfL Wolfsburg.
 Because these clubs were founded as works clubs and the corresponding companies supported the club financially, among other things, for many decades, the football department of Bayer 04 was spun off from the overall club in 1999 and has been a subsidiary of Bayer AG ever since.
 This allows to offset financial losses at the end of a fiscal year, but also requires profits to be transferred.

 However, a ruling by the Federal Cartel Office from 2025 identifies a need for improvements regarding the exemptions.
 Therefore, it can be assumed that the German Football League (DFL) will demand more say for the parent club TSV Bayer 04 Leverkusen e.V. in the future, or that members will have to be more closely involved in other ways.

 Bayer 04 was the first Bundesliga club whose fans identified themselves as Ultras.
 Even though the club was founded at the beginning of the 20th century on the initiative of the employees and even aldo had roots as a works club in the socialist-influenced workers' sports movement (the workers' sports club Germania Wiesdorf [unique example of a socialist workers sports club that was supported by a factory] was absorbed into TUS Bayer 04 after being banned by the National Socialists), many fans of other clubs criticise Bayer Leverkusen as being a "plastic club", existing solely as a creation of their rich pharmaceutical company sponsor – Bayer AG.
 As a result, the club and their fans have started to emphasize their industrial origins with pride, calling themselves "Werkself" (Eng.
 "Company Eleven", "Factory team", "Millhanders") or "Pillendreher" (Eng.
 "Tablet twisters").

 Bayer Leverkusen's corporate origins, however, are far from unique.
 Other clubs, including PSV, FC Carl Zeiss Jena, Arsenal F.C., West Ham United F.C. and Stade de Reims also founded as works teams.
 In addition, it is often forgotten that until 1999, the football department of Bayer 04 was part of the still existing parent club TSV Bayer 04 e.V. in accordance with the 50+1 rule, which has since become one of the most successful sports clubs in Germany.
-As distinguished from the various Red Bull teams (Salzburg, New York and Leipzig) which were established or redefined in the early 21st century primarily for commercial reasons, the formation of Bayer Leverkusen was motivated by the idea of promoting the living conditions of local factory workers early in the 20th century.
-In view of this tradition, UEFA allows Bayer Leverkusen to use the brand name Bayer in European club competitions, while disallowing such naming practices, most notably to Red Bull Salzburg.
+As distinguished from the various Red Bull teams (Salzburg, New York, Leipzig, Bragantino and Omiya Ardija) which were established or redefined in the early 21st century primarily for commercial reasons, the formation of Bayer Leverkusen was motivated by the idea of promoting the living conditions of local factory workers early in the 20th century.
+In view of this tradition, UEFA allows Bayer Leverkusen to use the brand name Bayer in club competitions, while disallowing such naming practices, most notably to Red Bull Salzburg (known as FC Salzburg in international competitions with modified crest).